alonso284/multi_window_output/README.md

 other_bridge.println(new_window, "New New Line").unwrap();
 ```

-Ideally, when you finish using a screen, run `bridge.kill()` to end the screening proccess.
+Ideally, when you finish using a screen, run `bridge.kill()` to end the screening process.

 https://user-images.githubusercontent.com/57689554/214165855-e4569f2d-499e-471d-8d88-159cab0fe3a0.mp4